North Korea fires ballistic missile ahead of Trump-Xi meeting

 “I’ve joked before that they don’t mind being hated but they definitely hate to be ignored,” Cossa said.

-Recent outside satellite imagery show possible preparations for a new nuclear test at the North’s main nuclear test site, such as communication cables used to initiate a test and collect data being already laid.
+Recent outside satellite imagery show possible preparations for a new atomic test at the North’s main nuclear test site, such as the laying of communication cables used to initiate a test and collect data.
 North Korea’s state media has also said the world will soon witness what it calls “eventful successes” the country achieves in the space development.
 Washington, Seoul and others call the North’s space program a cover for its long-range missile development program.

 U.S. Secretary of State Rex Tillerson acknowledged the launch in a statement but said the U.S. had spoken enough about North Korea and would not comment further.